jdittrich/userNeedResearchBook/text/allURBook.md

  <div class="example">

- *»She saves old ideas [ADDITION]: For later inspiration in other projects«*
+ * She saves old ideas [ADDITION]: For later inspiration in other projects *

  </div>